In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 The arrival of the Three Kings is celebrated on the night of the 5 January to celebrate the Feast of Epiphany, with the day after, the 6 January, celebrated as a public holiday.

-This is also the time when the Three Kings Christmas bring presents to children in Spain (in the same way as Santa Claus).
+This is also the time when the Three Kings Christmas brings presents to children in Spain (in the same way as Santa Claus).

 This night is bigger than Christmas itself and there are many Three Kings Parades in towns and ports around Mallorca.
 Check local listings or ask in the Mallorca Under the Sun Facebook Group as we receive confirmation.

-However, these parades normally take place in Palma (in La Lonja, parading through Jaime III and up through old town).
+However, these parades normally take place in Palma (in La Lonja, parading through Jaime III and up through the Old Town).

 Be warned though that the centre of Palma is extremely busy on this evening.
 The car parks fill up early and the buses are busy.